Call us -

 Book An Appointment

-Bodhizone offers expert rotator cuff tear physical therapy from 4 locations across the NYC Metro area as well as home care visits, for those that cannot make it to our offices.
+Bodhizone offers expert rotator cuff tear physical therapy from 4 locations across the NYC Metro area (Grand Central, Astoria, The Hamptons and Bayside) as well as home care visits, for those that cannot make it to our offices.

 Don’t suffer pain, get the diagnosis, treatment, and exercises you need.